 Adult grasshoppers are 1-2 inch long.
 They are brown to reddish yellow or green in color with prominent jaws, fully developed wings, and short antennae.
 They have enlarged hind legs and can jump great distances.
 Immature stages, or nymphs, are similar in appearance to adults, but are smaller and have wing buds instead of wings.

 Grasshoppers are insatiable feeders, consuming approximately one-half of their body weight per day.
-They show great amount of determinacy in damaging the leaves and stems of plants, by continuously chewing on them.
-Also severe infestations may decimate entire fields.
+They show a great amount of determinacy in damaging the leaves and stems of plants, by continuously chewing on them.
+Also, severe infestations may decimate entire fields.
 In fact, in peak years, grasshopper infestations have been known to destroy or consume entire crop fields.

 They make holes in the tissue of the plant as well as the leaves.
 They also leave dark droppings on the plant leaves.
 The growth in fruits is underdeveloped.

 Severe financial losses can occur when infestations of grasshoppers wipe out crops in a field.
 Each year they destroy at least 80 million dollars worth of forage crops in USA.
-Also it is estimated that grasshoppers consume up to 25 percent of the available forage in the western United States annually.
+Also, it is estimated that grasshoppers consume up to 25 percent of the available forage in the western United States annually.
 A classic study showed that 6-7 adults per square yard on 10 acres of pasture ate as much as a cow.
 Damage is most severe when hot, dry weather slows the growth of the forage crop thereby preventing a rapid recovery

 Grasshoppers mainly prefer and cause the most damage to small grains, corn, alfalfa, soybeans, cotton, rice, clover, grasses, and tobacco.
 They may also eat lettuce, carrots, beans, sweet corn, and onions.
 Grasshoppers are most likely to cause damage in sub-humid, semi-arid areas.